linzjs/linz/docs/models.rst

 Models form DSL
 ---------------

-``form`` is used to customise the model record create and edit pages.
+``form`` is used to customize the model record create and edit pages.

 ``form`` should be an Object, keyed by field names of the model, in the order you'd like each field's edit control rendered.
 For example::